 Process identification and data gathering: The current practice of Interfacing with business partners is gathered.
 The use of existing technologies is comprehended.
 Strategic business processes to be reengineered, are identified.

 Process Reengineering: Actual reengineering begins in this phase.
 A number of brainstorming sessions are held with the project team and other stakeholders, where current business processes are critically analyzed to determine non-value adding activities and identify excess control and check, always with customer value as a prime focus.
 The impact of new technologies on process improvement is also evaluated.
-New process ideas with reduced check and control and enabling technologies such as Workflow automation and ERP are envisioning.
+New process ideas with reduced check and control and enabling technologies such as Workflow automation and ERP are envisioned.

 Change management: Business Process Reengineering consultants finalize the team, prepare a project, perform risk analysis and develop project plans in the planning step.
 They focus on project oversight, client relationship, status report, and project closure.

-How ERP helpful in Business Process Reengineering?
+How is ERP helpful in Business Process Reengineering?

 For successful Business Process Reengineering implementation, Information Technology plays the role of a key enabler.
 So, the question is raised whether it is logical to directly implement ERP and re-engineer business processes by adopting world-class practices, contained in ERP packages.